bcgov/nr-arch/docs/2020-04-24-ARCH-OpenJDK-Versions.md

 ## Decision

-* Migrate all Java JDK dependencies from Oracle JDK to OpenJDK
+* Migrate all Java JDK dependencies from Oracle JDK to OpenJDK.
-* upgrade all older versions to at least JDK 9, preference is encourage teams to target move to JDK 11
+* Upgrade all older versions to at least JDK 8, preference is to encourage teams to target move to JDK 11.